arth0sz/arth0sz.github.io/content/en/posts/pwnedlabs-graphrunner/index.md

 This is a free lab from the [Pwned Labs](https://pwnedlabs.io/) platform, which you should definitely check out, if you haven't heard of it yet.
 They offer real-world cloud security labs for both blue and red team, for beginners and advanced folks, with content covering all three major cloud providers (GCP, AWS, Azure).

-For the purposes of this lab, I have a Windows 11 VM and I also recommend you have a Windows VM ready to go.
+For the purposes of this lab, I have a Windows 11 VM and I recommend you have a Windows VM ready to go as well.
 I've disabled real-time protection, so the tools that we're going to use don't trigger it.

 One final thing to note is that you don't need a VPN for any of the free labs on the platform, just spin the lab up and you're good to go.
 ## Premise